ngen-brett/gitlab-ce/doc/user/project/merge_requests/squash_and_merge.md

-With squash and merge, when the merge request is ready to be merged, all you have to do is enable squashing before you press merge to join the commits include in the merge request into a single commit.
+With squash and merge, when the merge request is ready to be merged, all you have to do is enable squashing before you press merge to join the commits in the merge request into a single commit.

 This way, the history of your base branch remains clean with meaningful commit messages and is simpler to [revert] if necessary.